12 Weirdest Bars in Berlin | Hello Berlin | Berlin Travel Blog

 Oh, what a feeling.
 When we’re dancing on the ceiling.
 Give yourself the feeling of living in an upside-down world by entering the topsy-turvy world of Madame Claude.
 This quirky Kreuzberg bar features a clever design where the floor is on the ceiling, and the ceiling is on the floor, offering a unique perspective for your night out.

 Don’t worry though!
 You won’t have to hang upside down to enjoy your drink.
 There’s plenty of regular seating is available for those who prefer to keep their feet on solid ground while taking in the unusual surroundings.
-The bar features typically features bands so check ahead.
+The bar typically features bands, so check ahead for the schedule.

 7. Bei Schlawinchen

-Bei Schlawinchen is a 24/7 bar.
+Bei Schlawinchen is a 24/7 bar in Kreuzberg.
 In fact, it had not closed once since 1987 until the COVID lockdown.
 But it’s now back in full force.
 Picture a small German Kneipe (pub) overflowing with eclectic decor, cheap beer, and a lively crowd.
-Play a game of foosball or have a chat with one of the locals—an especially fun activity if you arrive around 7am.
+Play a game of foosball or have a chat with one of the locals (an especially fun activity if you arrive around 7am).

 8. Eschschloraque

 If you feel like having a drink in outer space, Eschloraque is the place.
-At the end of one of the most touristy hofs in Hackescher Markt, you’ll find a bar dedicated to an Alien-like sci-fi theme.
+At the end of one of the most touristy hofs (Dead Chicken Alley) in Hackescher Markt, you’ll find a bar dedicated to an Alien-like sci-fi theme.

 Raw and gritty, its grey walls are a canvas for countless graffiti artists, illuminated by neon tubes above the entrance to the courtyard crypt.
 World-renowned DJs spin tunes, attracting pop and electronic rebels.